Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Over a year, the graph of mass balance in a northern hemisphere glacier may look like this in a typical scenario:
 ![Diagram of the Glacial Mass Balance in a glacier, oscillating between minimum and maximum glacier mass ](https://cheatsheet-assets.ibaguette.com/alevel/geography/MassBalance.jpg)

-An equilibrium is reached between accumulation and ablation are equal.
+An equilibrium is reached between accumulation and amlation are equal.
 This point may be reached between the accumulation extreme in winter and the ablation extreme in the summer season.
 In the image above, as the accumulation is equal to ablation, the glacier is not growing.

 Layers of snow within the ice give evidence of the way that it has formed.

-### Physical factors affecting landscapes
+### ysical factors affecting landscapes
 > 1.b.
 Glaciated landscapes are influenced by a range of physical factors.

 #### Regional climate